Mioh/Neuron/README.md

 - Speed: Percentage of the frequency span available for the ocillator's phase.

 FUTURE WORK
-- Neruon aspired to increasingly compress the output signal more and more as the chorus mix approaches 100%, this feature was deprioretised however as it turned out to be too ambitious to achieve within the given time frame of the project.
+- Neruon aspired to increasingly compress the output signal more and more as the chorus mix approaches 100%, this feature was de prioritized however as it turned out to be too ambitious to achieve within the given time frame of the project.